 In the seminal “The Power of Myth,” the premier scholar on the subject, Joseph “Follow your bliss” Campbell, said of George Lucas that he “put the newest and most powerful spin” on the classic hero’s mythic journey.
 Lucas has acknowledged a deep debt to Campbell and his book, “The Hero with a Thousand Faces,” for the writing of the great space opera.

 Campbell identified Lucas’ vital gift to his home planet: ancient stories repackaged in a powerful and contemporary way.
 The films are more than just exciting and enjoyable to watch (that’s how they get you), but soulfully satisfying.
 When fans say “May the Force be with you,” it has some real meaning behind it.
 And those of us raised Catholic may also hear an echoed call-and-response of “And also with you” in our heads.
 I’ve sat through a lot of masses in my youth, and watched a lot of “Star Wars,” but as an adult I only genuflect in the Jedi Temple.

 My generation, X, lucky to be born into this optimal “Star Wars” window of revelation, also famously reinvented the notion of cynicism.
 So I can appreciate a good dose of iconoclastic rejection of whatever is popular, even just for contradiction sake.

 But “Star Wars” is not a dim mainstream phenomenon worth rejecting.
 This isn’t the dreck you’re looking for.
 Choose something else from the long list of more worthy candidates of scorn.
 If you open yourself to the profound moments in the original film and its equally essential sequel, “The Empire Strikes Back,” it can be of great spiritual value.

-So between now and Christmas when the new film releases, let the Force awaken.
+So let the Force awaken.
 And, as they say, may it be with you.
 Always.
 Amen.